 Wash your hands regularly and after using the bathroom, blowing your nose, coughing, sneezing, and before eating.

 Cleansing hands is the easiest way to reduce the risk of spreading germs that cause infections.

 - Use soap and warm, running water.

 - Rub your hands together for at least 15 to 20 seconds.
 Cover all surfaces, including between your fingers and under fingernails.

 - Dry your hands with a paper towel.

 - Use a paper towel to turn off the faucet.

-To use a waterless alcohol handrub, dispense a walnut-sized amount onto your hand and rub until dry before touching anything.
+To use a waterless alcohol handrub, dispense one pump into your hands and rub together until dry.
+Cover all surfaces, including between your fingers.

 First Published: 11/01/2004

 Last Reviewed: 08/06/2014